Tajikistan

-The territory that now constitutes Tajikistan was previously home to several ancient cultures, including the city of Sarazm of the Neolithic and the Bronze Age and was later home to kingdoms ruled by people of different faiths and cultures, including the Oxus civilization, Andronovo culture, Buddhism, Nestorian Christianity, Hinduism, Zoroastrianism, Manichaeism, and Islam.
-The area has been ruled by numerous empires and dynasties, including the Achaemenid Empire, Sasanian Empire, Hephthalite Empire, Samanid Empire, and Mongol Empire.
-After being ruled by the Timurid Empire and Khanate of Bukhara, the Timurid Renaissance flourished.
-The region was later conquered by the Russian Empire and subsequently by the Soviet Union.
-Within the Soviet Union, the country's modern borders were drawn when it was part of Uzbekistan as an autonomous republic before becoming a full-fledged Soviet republic in 1929.
+The territory was previously home to cultures of the Neolithic and the Bronze Age, including the Oxus civilisation in west, with the Indo-Iranians arriving during the Andronovo culture.
+Parts of country were part of the Sogdian and Bactrian civilisations, and was ruled by those including the Achaemenids, Alexander the Great, the Greco-Bactrians, the Kushans, the Kidarites and Hephthalites, the First Turkic Khaganate, the Umayyad and Abbasid Caliphates, the Samanid Empire, the Kara-Khanids, Seljuks, Khwarazmians, the Mongols, Timurids and Khanate of Bukhara.
+The region was later conquered by the Russian Empire, before becoming part of the Soviet Union.
+Within the Soviet Union, the country's borders were drawn when it was part of Uzbekistan as an autonomous republic before becoming a constituent republic of the Soviet Union on 5 December 1929.

-On 9 September 1991, Tajikistan declared itself an independent sovereign nation as the Soviet Union was disintegrating.
-A civil war was fought almost immediately after independence, lasting from 1992 to 1997.
+On 9 September 1991, Tajikistan declared itself an independent sovereign state as the Soviet Union was disintegrating.
+A civil war was fought after independence, lasting from May 1992 to June 1997.
 Since the end of the war, newly established political stability and foreign aid have allowed the country's economy to grow.
-The country has been led by President Emomali Rahmon since 1994, who rules an authoritarian regime.
-There is extensive corruption and widespread violations of human rights, including torture, arbitrary imprisonment, worsening political repression, and a lack of religious freedom and other civil liberties.
+The country has been led since 1994 by Emomali Rahmon, who heads an authoritarian regime and whose human rights record has been criticised.

 Tajikistan is a presidential republic consisting of four provinces.
-Most of Tajikistan's population belongs to the Tajik ethnic group, who speak the Tajik language — the first official language — making it one of the three Persian speaking countries alongside Afghanistan and Iran.
+Tajiks form the ethnic majority in the country, and their national language is Tajik.
 Russian is used as the official inter-ethnic language.
-While the state is constitutionally secular, Islam is nominally adhered to by 96% of the population.
-In the Gorno-Badakhshan oblast, despite its sparse population, there is large linguistic diversity where Rushani, Shughni, Ishkashimi, Wakhi and Tajik are some of the languages spoken.
+While the state is constitutionally secular, Islam is nominally adhered to by 97.5% of the population.
+In the Gorno-Badakhshan oblast, there is a linguistic diversity where Rushani, Shughni, Ishkashimi, Wakhi, and Tajik are some of the languages spoken.
 Mountains cover more than 90% of the country.
-It is a developing country with a transitional economy that is highly dependent on remittances, aluminium and cotton production.
-Tajikistan is a member of the United Nations, CIS, OSCE, OIC, ECO, SCO, and CSTO as well as a NATO PfP partner.
+It is a developing country with a transitional economy that is dependent on remittances and on the production of aluminium and cotton.
+Tajikistan is a member of the United Nations, CIS, OSCE, OIC, ECO, SCO, CSTO, and a NATO PfP partner.